nanobox-io/nanobox-docs/source/engines/boxfile-spec.md

 On the other hand, consider a more general-purpose framework like rails or django.
 The requirements change depending on the functionality of the specific application.
 In this case, the [boxfile](/engines/scripts/boxfile) script may inspect the Gemfile or requirements.txt for a postgres or redis adapter.
 If such an adapter is required, it's safe to assume the application needs that type of service.
 Within the [build](/engines/scripts/build) script, the application can be configured to connect to the dynamically-generated services.

-A Boxfile be dynamically composed to provide an infrastructure for even the most flexible frameworks.
+A Boxfile can be dynamically composed to provide an infrastructure for even the most flexible frameworks.

 ## Requirements